Margarita machine: Characteristics

 Margarita machines remove heat from a drink mix using a Vapor-compression refrigeration system (VCRS).
 The product is fed into the freezing cylinder where it is agitated by an beater or auger, and frozen.
 The freezing cylinder is also referred to as the evaporator.
 One the product is frozen, it can be dispensed through the discharge door by manually pulling the handle.
-Margarita machines can use any combination of ingredients, as long as the brix value is between 12-18.
+Margarita machines can use any combination of ingredients, as long as the brix value is between 12 and 18.

 A brix below 12 will lead to over freezing and a brix of over 18 will be hard to freeze and too sweet.